Trifolium thompsonii

 Trifolium thompsonii is a species of flowering plant in the legume family known by the common name Thompson's clover.

-It is endemic to Washington state in the United States, where it occurs in two counties.
-One of the largest populations occurs in the Entiat Slopes Natural Area Preserve in Chelan County.
+Description

-This is a large clover with a thick stem growing up to 60 centimeters tall.
+This is a large clover with a thick stem growing up to 60 cm tall.
 The leaves are divided into three to eight serrated leaflets.
 The inflorescence is a round head of several bright red-lavender flowers.
 Blooming occurs in May through July.

-Pollinators include bumblebees and the Greenish Blue, a butterfly.
+Distribution and habitat

+The species is endemic to Washington state in the United States, where it occurs in two counties.
+One of the largest populations occurs in the Entiat Slopes Natural Area Preserve in Chelan County.

-This species grows in several types of habitat.
+It grows in several types of habitat.
 One study identified four plant associations that include the clover.
 The Pseudotsuga menziesii/Calamagrostis rubescens forest habitat is a cooler, moister area with associated species such as Spiraea betulifolia, Penstemon fruticosus, Balsamorhiza sagittata, and Achillea millefolium.
 The Artemisia vaseyana/Agropyron spicatum association includes Artemisia tripartita, Poa secunda, and Festuca idahoensis.
 A third association, the Pinus ponderosa/Agropyron spicatum has sparse tree cover, a grass understory, and no tall shrubs.
 Associated species include Eriogonum heracleoides, Phlox longifolia, Haplopappus stenophyllus, and Antennaria rosea.
 The Artemisia tridentata/Agropyron spicatum association is a drier habitat which includes many forbs such as Allium acuminatum, Agoseris grandiflora, Lomatium nudicaule, and Lupinus sericeus.

 A Research Natural Area, the Thompson Clover Research Natural Area, was established in 1977 in the Wenatchee National Forest for the study and protection of this species.

+Ecology

+Pollinators include bumblebees and the Greenish Blue, a butterfly.